kpam92/practice/interview&practice/interview_questions/README.md

 * Explain event delegation
   Event propogation/event bubbling means that whenever an event occurs in an achor tag, it essentially bubbles up the DOM tree, triggering each parent event handlers.
-With the example of a <ul> with multiple <li>s, instead of creating an event handler for each <li>, we would instead place one on the <ul> that would catch if a specific <li>
+With the example of a 'ul' with multiple 'li's, instead of creating an event handler for each 'li', we would instead place one on the 'ul' that would catch if a specific 'li' event occured.
-  event occured.
 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works